-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Orex Minerals Inc. as at April 30, 2012, April 30, 2011 and May 1, 2010 and its financial performance and its cash flows for the years ended April 30, 2012 and April 30, 2011 in accordance with International Financial Reporting Standards.
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Orex Minerals Inc. as at April 30, 2013 and April 30, 2012 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.